worldsoft998/webscraping_nodejs_crawlee_puppeteer/README.md

 Prepare for 3 Input Files
 ====================
-.txt files of the following names in the code:
+.txt files of the following names in the code: (One entry per line, the github does not pertain to this format, be careful!!!)

 keywordslist
 -----------------